Boston University Dorms

 Comprehensive Overview

 East Campus: Primarily consisting of brownstone-style buildings, East Campus exudes a classic Bostonian charm.
-These smaller residences often foster a tight-knit community feel, making them popular among students seeking a more intimate living environment.
+These smaller residences often develop a tight-knit community feel, making them popular among students seeking a more intimate living environment.

 Central Campus: This area is the heart of BU, home to many academic buildings, dining halls, and the iconic Warren Towers, one of the largest college dorms in the country.
 Central Campus offers a vibrant, bustling atmosphere, ideal for students who want to be in the center of the action.